unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

 **_Multiattack_**.
-The wight makes two pulse blade attacks or two longbow attacks.
+The wight makes two pulse blade attacks or two railrifle attacks.
 It can use its Life Drain in place of one pulse blade attack.

 **_Life Drain_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 5 (1d6 + 2) necrotic damage.
 The target must succeed on a DC 13 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.